akanksha-atrey/akanksha-atrey.github.io/index.md

 ## About Me

 I am a third year MS/Ph.D. student.
-My current research interests lie at the intersection of machine learning, distributed systems, including IoT and blockchain, and privacy.
-Particularly, I am interested in characterizing, understanding and evaluating the privacy implications of advanced ML models when employing them in distributed systems.
+My current research interests lie at the intersection of distributed systems, machine learning, and privacy with a focus on applications in IoT and blockchain.
+Particularly, I am interested in characterizing, evaluating and building privacy-preserving distributed systems and machine learning models.

 My prior work in graduate school has been oriented towards employing causal modeling techniques to understand, evaluate and develop deep reinforcement learning agents.